ibm-cloud-docs/Registry/container-registry-cli.md

 ### Example 1
 {: #bx_cr_retention_policy_set_example1}

 Set a policy that retains the newest 20 images within each repository in the `birds` namespace by entering `20` as the number of images to keep and `birds` as the namespace.
+Analyse all tagged and untagged images, if the images don't meet the criteria, they are deleted.

 ```sh
 ibmcloud cr retention-policy-set --images 20 birds